paulosabayomi/ThreadsPipe-py/README.md

         "https://images.unsplash.com/photo-1725462567088-0898ef927c8d?w=800&auto=format&fit=crop&q=60&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxmZWF0dXJlZC1waG90b3MtZmVlZHw0MHx8fGVufDB8fHx8fA%3D%3D"
     ],
-    allowed_country_codes="US,CA,NG" # the user needs to have the geo-gating permission to use this feature read more below file_captions=['image of a macbook on a white table', "image 1 from unsplash", "coding picture taken upclose", None, "video of watering a garden flower", None, None, None, None, "Image second from Unsplash", None, None, "Another third image from Unsplash", None, "Image 4 from Unsplash", None, "Image 5 from unsplash", None], who_can_reply="accounts_you_follow"
+    allowed_country_codes="US,CA,NG" # the user needs to have the geo-gating permission to use this feature read more below

+    # read more below on file captions
+    file_captions=['image of a macbook on a white table', "image 1 from unsplash", "coding picture taken upclose", None, "video of watering a garden flower", None, None, None, None, "Image second from Unsplash", None, None, "Another third image from Unsplash", None, "Image 4 from Unsplash", None, "Image 5 from unsplash", None], who_can_reply="accounts_you_follow"
 )